 There’s a lot of competition in the restaurant industry.
 It can be tough to attract customers and get them to come back for more.

-But there is one way to help ensure more consistent business – take orders online.
+But there is one way to help ensure more consistent business – taking orders online.

-Online ordering saves your customers time, but it also makes your life easier as a restaurant owner too.
+Online ordering for restaurants saves your guests time, but it also makes your life easier as a restaurant owner too.
 You don’t have to worry about hiring extra staff to take phone calls or wait on people at the counter.